-- Amounts included in All Other Compensation represent the aggregate total of Company 401(k) matching contributions, Company Section 125 matching contributions, and reimbursements under UTMD's pet insurance plan to each named executive officer, all of which are benefits generally available to all employees.
-During 2008, each named executive officer will be eligible to receive payment of eligible medical expenses under the employee Health Plan, up to \$5,520 in 401(k) matching contributions, up to \$500 in matching pet health cost reimbursements, and up to \$450 in matching Section 125 matching contributions. - 2.
-Medical, dental and vision expenses paid in 2007 under the Company's Health Plan, which are generally available to all employees, are not included in the above table. - 3.
-Non-equity Incentive Plan Compensation amounts, as described in more detail on the next page under 4., were paid in late January or early February of the following calendar year, representing Management Bonuses earned during the fiscal year reported.
+- 1. Amounts included in All Other Compensation represent the aggregate total of Company 401(k) matching contributions, Company Section 125 matching contributions, and reimbursements under UTMD's pet insurance plan to each named executive officer, all of which are benefits generally available to all employees.
+During 2009, each named executive officer will be eligible to receive payment of eligible medical expenses under the employee Health Plan, up to \$5,880 in 401(k) matching contributions, up to \$500 in pet health cost reimbursements, and up to \$450 in matching Section 125 matching contributions. - 2.
+Medical, dental and vision expenses paid in 2008 under the Company's Health Plan, which are generally available to all employees, are not included in the above table. - 3.
+Non-equity Incentive Plan Compensation amounts, as described in more detail on the next page under Item 4., were paid in late January or early February of the following calendar year, representing Management Bonuses earned during the fiscal year reported.

-2007 Grants of Equity Incentive Plan-Based Awards
+2008 Grants of Equity Incentive Plan-Based Awards

-No stock option awards were made in 2007 to any of the named executive officers listed in the Summary Compensation Table, or are currently planned for 2008.
+No stock option awards were made in 2008 to any of the named executive officers listed in the Summary Compensation Table.
+Mr. Richins was granted an option of 2,500 shares at \$24.00 per share, the market price on the day of the grant, January 30, 2009.
 The Company has no other equity incentive plans.

-2007 Grants of Non-Equity Incentive Plan-Based Awards
+2008 Grants of Non-Equity Incentive Plan-Based Awards

 Named Executive Officers participated in the Profit-Sharing Sales & Management Bonus Plan (MB Plan), generally available to all exempt, as well as key nonexempt, employees.
 The structure of the performance-based MB Plan is described in the following Compensation Discussion and Analysis.
-The 2007 grants under the MB Plan to the named executive officers were recommended by the Compensation and Audit Committee in early 2008, after the independent audit of financial results had been concluded.
-The grants were subsequently approved by the board of directors.
-The structure of the MB Plan remains the same for 2008.
+The 2008 awards under the MB Plan to the named executive officers were recommended by the Compensation and Benefits Committee in early 2009, after the independent audit of financial results had been concluded.
+The awards were subsequently approved by the board of directors.
+The structure of the MB Plan remains the same for 2009.

-Additional narrative disclosure to the Summary Compensation Table:
+Additional disclosure regarding executive and employee compensation

-- 4. The Compensation Committee establishes the criteria, and directs the implementation, of all compensation program elements for the CEO.
-The CEO's base salary is set at the beginning of each year by the board of directors after review of the recommendation of the Compensation Committee.
-Mr. Cornwell's base salary for 2007 was the same as for 2006.
-Mr. Cornwell's base salary for 2008 will also remain the same.
-The annual MB paid to Mr. Cornwell for 2007, which represented 49% of his total compensation, is tied closely to the Company's success.
-In 2007, UTMD's sales, operating income, and earnings per share decreased 0.9%, 0.7% and 1.9%, respectively.
-Mr. Cornwell's MB for 2007 was the same as for 2005.
-Sales, operating income and earnings per share (EPS) in 2007 were each higher than in 2005 by 2.9%, 16.4% and 10.1% respectively.
-The 2007 decrease in the CEO's bonus and total compensation was greater than the rate of decrease of UTMD's sales and income, and substantially lower than the salary and bonus increase guidelines established by the Compensation Committee for all UTMD employees, in part because the Committee has also taken into consideration the fact that Mr. Cornwell benefits from his ownership of UTMD stock. - 5.
+The Compensation and Benefits Committee establishes the criteria, and directs the implementation, of all compensation program elements for the CEO.
+The CEO's base salary is set at the beginning of each year by the board of directors after review of the recommendation of the Compensation and Benefits Committee.
+Mr. Cornwell's base salary for 2008 was the same as for 2007 and 2006.
+Mr. Cornwell's base salary for 2009 will also remain unchanged.
+The Compensation and Benefits Committee accepted Mr. Cornwell's recommendation that he not receive any compensation under the MB Plan for 2008.
+All other eligible UTMD exempt employees received bonuses, prior to adjustment for individual accomplishment, approximately equal 79% of the bonuses for 2007 performance.
+UTMD's EBT, net income and earnings per share in 2008 decreased 10.5%, 8.8% and 6.2%, respectively.

 For all other employees, in collaboration with the other executive officer(s), the CEO develops compensation policies, plans and programs that are intended to meet the objectives of the Company's overall compensation program.
-The Compensation and Option Committee annually reviews and approves the elements of the compensation program recommended by the CEO.
+The Compensation and Benefits Committee annually reviews and approves the elements of the compensation program recommended by the CEO.
 In addition, the committee periodically reviews any proposed changes within a calendar year.
 The compensation of employees other than the CEO, including other named executive officer(s), is administered by the CEO under the review and ratification of the Compensation Committee comprised of all the independent directors.